Understanding Effects

 How Resume Works

-Here is the key feature that separates algebraic effects from exceptions: resume.
-When a handler calls resume, it sends a value back to the exact point where the effect was performed, and the function continues executing from there.
+One feature sets algebraic effects apart from exceptions: resume.
+When a handler calls resume, it sends a value back to the exact point where the effect was performed, and the function picks up from there as though nothing had interrupted it.

 [fn ask-age []